-The phase after your period is the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.
+The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 Understanding the Menstrual Cycle Phases

-The menstrual cycle is a complex, finely tuned process that repeats roughly every 28 days in most individuals.
-It’s divided into distinct phases, each with unique hormonal shifts and physiological changes.
+The menstrual cycle is a complex, finely tuned process that repeats in a regular pattern for many people, though normal cycle length can vary from person to person.
+A cycle is counted from the first day of bleeding in one period to the first day of bleeding in the next period, and ACOG’s menstrual cycle overview explains how menstruation, ovulation, and possible pregnancy fit into that timeline.
+The cycle is divided into distinct phases, each with unique hormonal shifts and physiological changes.
 Knowing which phase you’re in after your period can help you better understand your body’s rhythms, fertility windows, mood fluctuations, and energy levels.

-Right after menstruation ends, the cycle doesn’t just hit pause—it moves into a dynamic stage called the follicular phase.
+Right after menstruation ends, the cycle doesn’t just hit pause—it continues through a dynamic stage called the follicular phase.
 This phase sets the stage for ovulation, when an egg is released from the ovary.
 Understanding this phase is crucial to answering the question: What Phase Am I In After My Period?

 The Follicular Phase: The Body’s Preparation Mode

 During this time, many people notice increased energy and improved mood thanks to rising estrogen levels.
-Your cervical mucus also changes—it becomes clearer and more stretchy as ovulation approaches, signaling fertility.
+Your cervical mucus also changes—it often becomes clearer, wetter, and more stretchy as ovulation approaches, signaling a more fertile part of the cycle.

 Hormonal Changes During the Follicular Phase